LottePitcher/opinionated-package-starter/.github/UsingTheTemplate.md

 You can test how things should work/look before publishing as follows:

-- Test nuget package works by adding via local nuget command (TOD)
+- Test your nuget package works locally TODO
-   -
-- Check how nuget will 'see' your package by using nuget Package Explorer (LINK?)
+- Check how nuget will 'see' your package by using nuget Package Explorer, visit https://github.com/NuGetPackageExplorer/NuGetPackageExplorer for installation instructions
 - Validate Marketplace configuration from https://marketplace.umbraco.com/validate and the JSON option

 Happy?
 If so, let's get this published!